jonathanwkelly/home/posts/monads.markdown

 ---
 date:         2013-09-17
-title:        Yet another monad introduction
+title:        Yet another introduction to monads
 description:  An introduction to monads, based on the definition in the Haskell standard library.
 author:       Jonas Westerlund
-tags:         functional, haskell, monad, programming
+tags:         functional, haskell, monads, programming
 ---

 Monads have an undeserved reputation of being difficult to understand.
-To make matters worse, there is a widespread misconception that you need to master the subject before you can proceed in your functional programming adventures (Haskell in particular).
+To make matters worse, there seems to be a widespread belief that you need to master the subject before you can proceed in your functional programming adventures (Haskell in particular).

 This post is not intended to give you a deep understanding of monads, but to demonstrate that there is nothing mysterious going on,